2D Barcodes

 You are probably thinking to yourself, “So what?
 I’ve got my standard 1D barcode and that is good enough for me.”
 So what are you going to do if you need to expand the amount of information that you need to include in your labels?
 That is where 2D barcodes come in.
 A standard, 1D barcode can only store one or two dozen characters before it gets too cumbersome.
 A 2D barcode can hold a couple THOUSAND characters of information in the same amount of space!

-Data matrix barcode of the Gettysburg Address
+Data matrix 2D barcode example

 You can not only increase the amount of information you put in your barcodes but unlike lineal codes, 2D barcodes have built in error correction features that let you still scan a barcode if a label gets slightly damaged.
 Originally designed to handle wear and tear, this also means that certain portions of a 2D barcode can include graphics or color and yet be readable.